ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 pcs resource enable pgsql-ha --wait
 ```

-## Swapping master and slave roles between nodes
+## Swapping primary and standby roles between nodes

-In this chapter, we describe how to move the master role from one node to the
+In this chapter, we describe how to move the primary role from one node to the
-other and getting back to the cluster the former master as a slave.
+other and getting back to the cluster the former primary as a standby.

-Here is the command to move the master role from `srv1` to `srv2`:
+Here is the command to move the primary role from `srv1` to `srv2`:

 ```
 # pcs resource move --master pgsql-ha srv2
 # pcs resource clear pgsql-ha
 ```

 That's it.
-Note that the former master became a slave and start replicating with
+Note that the former primary became a standby and start replicating
-the new master.
+with the new primary.

 You could add `--wait` so the command exits when everything is done.
 Here is an
-example moving back the master to `srv1`:
+example moving back the primary to `srv1`:

 ```
 # pcs resource move --wait --master pgsql-ha srv1